 Although a cure does not exist for Alzheimer's, treatment options continue to improve as we learn more about this disease and the science behind it.

-Aducanumab (under the brand name AduhelmTM) is a monoclonal antibody from Biogen was approved by the U.S. Food and Drug Administration (FDA) in June 2021 as a therapy that potentially slows the progression of Alzheimer's.
-It is the first anti-amyloid therapy demonstrating that removing amyloid from the brain may delay decline in people living with Alzheimer’s.
+Aducanumab (under the brand name AduhelmTM), a monoclonal antibody from Biogen, was approved by the U.S. Food and Drug Administration (FDA) in June 2021 as a therapy for Alzheimer's disease.
+In clinical trials, aducanumab was shown to reduce amyloid plaque in the brain.
+It is the first therapy that may delay decline in people living with Alzheimer’s.
 Aducanumab has been tested in patients with Mild Cognitive Impairment--people with memory loss on cognitive testing but still able to function well in their daily activities--and those with early stage Alzheimer's disease.

-Aduhelm was approved using the FDA's Accelerated Approval pathway but is not yet available.
+Aducanumab was approved using the FDA's Accelerated Approval pathway.
 Its manufacturer, Biogen, is ramping up large-scale production for nationwide distribution.
 The FDA has also ordered Biogen to conduct another study related to the effectiveness of this drug.